EVORA-project/evora-ontology/models/docs/taxonomicNodeId.md

 ## Comments

 * NCBI does not have a taxon_node id, only a taxonomicID.
 Taxon_node id is Unique  in ICTV= Key of the taxon node !!
-Could be replaced by a composite key made of 'taxonomic ID' + 'has version'
+Could be replaced by a composite key made of 'taxonomic ID' + 'has version'.

 ## Identifier and Mapping Information